 - There is a Frequently Asked Questions PDF.

-- Star Council requirements for the next fraternal year will be covered in a webinar on June 11th.
-Register here.
+- Star Council requirements for the next fraternal year will be discussed in a webinar on June 25th.

 Supreme Training Website Changing:

-The Supreme Council has discontinued use of the SABA Learning Management Platform, and will be hosting training resources directly on KofC.org.
-If you are an officer who has access to the fraternal training portal link, that will now redirect to the For Members section of KofC.org.
+The Supreme Council has discontinued the use of the SABA Learning Management Platform and will be hosting training resources directly on KofC.org.
+The new web page is now ready.
+There is a video introduction you can watch.

 Updates to the For Members pages will provide the up to date and current resources for your officer role.
 Content will continue to be added through the start of the new fraternal year and council officers will receive further guidance and instructions.
 Should you have any questions or concerns, please contact email@example.com.